drewlustro/raspi-dotfiles/README.md

 # Maxrelax Dotfiles for Raspberry Pi
+> Note this is a WIP repo !

 This dotfiles setup is specially customized for **ZSH** (oh-my-zsh) on Mac OS X. It is a near-complete port of Mathias' original BASH dotfiles but with some bonus goodies that I've customized & added.
 My goal is to make this ZSH dotfiles distribution widely compatible and robust yet opinionated.